 Passengers arriving from the United States: Upon arrival at Montreal Trudeau Airport, you go through Canadian Customs and check the illuminated display panels for your assigned carousel number, then proceed to the baggage claim area where you find baggage trolleys.
 Your airline representative can, at your request, also call for a porter.
 Before proceeding to the public hall, hand your customs declaration card to CBSA border services, where you might be directed for further manual inspection or search, if deemed necessary.
 The secondary inspection also has a foreign exchange counter.

 Montreal Trudeau International Airport has one large two-level passenger terminal, which had been extensively updated in recent years and offers so-called 'jetties' (Concourses A, B & C).

 On May 10, 2016, completion and official opening of the Airport's $350M upgrade and expansion project took place.
 The 'new' Terminal offers an extension to the international jetty with six more boarding gates accommodating wide-bodied aircraft, and a new commercial area between gates 52 & 53.
 The domestic sector has also been expanded and has now a commercial area near gate 1.
 The Terminal's open-plan area creates a unique atmosphere due to:

-- the ceiling's 'Veil of Glas' (with multi-colored glas triangles, illuminted by spotlights);
+- the ceiling's 'Veil of Glas' (with multi-colored glas triangles, illuminated by spotlights);

 - the large murals by local artists; museum artworks; special children's play grounds;

-- new WiFi; 1,000 chairs with charging stations & USB ports, and new shops & restaurants.
-Food service now offers typical Montreal flavor.
+- new WiFi; 1,000 chairs with charging stations & USB ports; new shops & restaurants (food service now offers typical Montreal flavor).

 The Terminal is divided into four areas.